Spanfile/spanfile.github.io/_posts/2025-05-08-traefik-le-dns-challenge.md

 dig example.com @1.1.1.1 +norecurse
 ```

 Since Traefik/lego keeps receiving `REFUSED` for the query, it keeps retrying until finally timing out and canceling the ACME process.
 Luckily the fix for this is simple.
 Traefik has some options available to control the DNS propagation process, namely [`propagation.disableChecks`](https://doc.traefik.io/traefik/https/acme/#propagationdisablechecks) and [`propagation.delayBeforeChecks`](https://doc.traefik.io/traefik/https/acme/#propagationdelaybeforechecks).
 The former option disables the propagation checking entirely, but it comes with a caveat: it will notify the ACME CA that the DNS record is ready immediately after creating it, which very likely isn't enough time for it to propagate.
 The latter option adds a delay to this, which allows some time for the record to hopefully propagate.
-In Traefik's configuration it looks something like this.
+In Traefik's configuration it looks something like this:

 ```yaml
 ...